Sydney-Informatics-Hub/training.artemis.introhpc/_episodes/05-quiz-extra.md

 keypoints:
 - "PBS **environment variables** can make your life easier"
 - "You can customise your log files"
-- "Log a service managment request for help"
+- "link commands together in scripts to form a computation pipeline"
 - "Artemis is _**not**_ backed up!"
 ---